 Section 3.
-Board Representation by Sector and Tribe.
-Each Board member shall either represent a Tribe or a designated Sector established by the Board.
+Board Representation by Sector, At-Large, and Tribe.
+Each Board member shall represent a Tribe, a designated Sector established by the Board, or At-Large representation.
 Board membership may include representation up to the maximum number of directors pursuant to Section 2 hereof.
-No Sector shall have more than one designated member on the Board of Directors.
-A sector may designate an alternate member if desired.
-The Board may add or modify Sectors that should be represented by a vote of the Board.
-Tribes may alternate designated members on the Board of Directors, with each Tribe represented by one vote on the Board of Directors.
-The Executive Director shall maintain a list of the Sectors and Tribes for representation on the Board.
+No Sector or At-Large representative shall have more than one designated member on the Board of Directors.
+Sectors are required to designate an alternate member.
+At-large seats will not have alternate representatives.
+The Board may add or modify Sectors and At-Large seats that should be represented by a vote of the Board.
+Tribes may alternate designated members on the Board of Directors, with each regional Tribe represented by one vote on the Board of Directors.
+At-Large members may represent the broad community or a clinical setting.
+The Executive Director shall maintain a list of the Sectors, At-Large seats, and Tribes for representation on the Board.